I don't want SiteCTRL to add an attribution link when I copy and paste. What can I do?

 Can the automatically generated attribution link be deleted by a user?

-The automatically generated attribution link can be removed by the user.
-You cannot prevent a user from sharing your content, but you can increase your chances of getting credit for the copy by using the automatic attribution link.
-The automatic link provides an effortless step for users to link back to your content and is often left in place which can have a positive impact on your search engine ranking.
+Yes, a user can remove the automatically generated attribution link.
+You cannot prevent a user from sharing your content, but using the automatic attribution link increases your chances of getting credit for the copy.
+The automatic link provides an effortless step for users to link back to your content and is often left in place which has a positive impact on your search engine ranking.

 I have multiple domains that I want to track.
 Do I have to create a separate account for each?

-Tynt tracks and summarizes data on a per account basis.
-As such, if you have multiple domains and would like to see the data separately, we recommend setting up accounts for each domain using the Account Rollup feature.
+SiteCTRL tracks and summarizes data on a per account basis.
+Not to worry, if you have multiple domains and would like to see the data separately, we recommend setting up accounts for each domain using the Account Rollup feature.

-Tynt currently tracks when a user copies an image by either using the CTRL-C or right click copy commands.
-Tynt also allows for easy sharing to Pinterest and tracking of those shares via the Speedshare feature.
-We are working on adding additional functionality to image copies.
-Please let us know what would work for you at email@example.com
+SiteCTRL currently tracks when a user copies an image by either using the Ctrl-C or right-click copy commands.
+The SpeedShare product also allows for easy sharing to Pinterest and tracks those shares.

-Tynt is running in tandem with Google Analytics on a large percentage of our sites, without any reported problems.
+SiteCTRL runs along with Google Analytics on a large percentage of our sites without any reported problems.